-Her paintings, evoke calmness, serenity, healing, and because of this many of her works, hang in Cancer wards.
-She loves that her work provides comfort to patients and patrons.
-Katherine’s paintings might capture a thrilling moment or a once in a lifetime event.
-But like a breath, its a moment.
-She painting a subject capture because the moment is universal.
-Honestly, she just loves to paint.
+Katherine’s goal is to create paintings, that evoke calmness, serenity, and healing.
+Many of her works, hang in Cancer wards which delights her as one of her best achievements.
+If her work provides comfort to patients and patrons, she considers herself successful.
+On the other hand, Katherine’s paintings might capture a thrilling moment of a sailboat race or a once-in-a-lifetime event.
+But like a breath, it’s one moment.
+Hopefully, that moment is universal and inspiring.
+Most importantly, she just loves to paint because it calms her soul.
 Painting is her passion.
-Want to talk about art?
+Not surprisingly she loves to talk about art?
 Just ask her.
 She is happy to talk about art.

 Katherine starts by picking a theme and subject.
-Next, she develops her concept by using photographs and transforms the photo to watercolor sketches.
+Next, she develops her concept by using photographs. she transforms the photo into a watercolor expression of her experience.
 By using this approach, it allows her to deeply explore the subject.
-Whether a pastoral landscapes, nautical scenes, or breathtaking views, she knows her subject.
-Lastly, she develops a series around the theme that focuses on the subject and the colors emanate from that point of view.
+Whether, pastoral landscapes, nautical scenes, or breathtaking views, she creates an impression for the viewer.
+Lastly, Katherine is known to develop a series around the theme that focuses on the subject.
+In conclusion, the colors emanate from the light changing.
 Her work is universal and timeless.
-Past work and current work, pass the test of time.
+As an investment, her past work and current work, do pass the test of time.

-Katherine paintings in a variety of sizes.
-She paints miniatures to her largest work of 2.1 meters x 4.5 meters (7 feet x 14 feet) sold to a Roman architect, for his villa in Tuscany, Italy.
+Katherine paints in a variety of sizes.
+She paints miniatures to her largest work of 2.1 meters x 4.5 meters (7 feet x 14 feet) sold to a Roman architect for his villa in Tuscany, Italy.

 Katherine studied Fine Art, Studio at the University of Colorado, Boulder, under Gene Matthews.
 She holds a BFA in Fine Arts, Magna Cum Laude with Honors.
-Today, she studies by going to museums and studying the great masters.
-Art Museums are one of her favorite places.
+Today, she continues her studies at museums, studying the great masters.
+Therefore, Art Museums are one of her favorite places.

-Katherine’s loves sailboat racing.
+Katherine loves sailboat racing.
 In 2009 and 2013 she went to America’s Cup.
 The sailing community honored her with the inclusion of one of her paintings as part of their collection.
-Needless to say, She loves to paint spectacular racing boats of any kind.
-Landscapes are her next favorite commissions.
-Last but not least, Katherine loves to do abstract paintings based on Bible verses.
+Needless to say, she loves to paint spectacular racing boats of any kind.
+Additionally, landscapes are her favorite commissioned works.
+Most importantly, not least important, Katherine loves working on abstract paintings based on Bible verses.